 It was agreed to use the PERILS database as the primary source for evidence and test datasets where data is available; this means, that Eduard will be responsible for the organisation of the exposure data collection and processing; he will contact the vendors in order to start the process of collecting data sources and contributors to the calculations; PERILS will provide input to the vendors on each scenario, where PERILS datasets exist; only where PERILS does not have data available, members (especially vendors) are asked to apply own data to there models; where no data (or even model) is available from sources within the group proposals on how to obtain the necessary data endowment should be made by members, in order to provide a good basis for the quantitative analysis done by the CAT WS.
 E.g. Michael suggested to use GDP data for the split on CRESTA zones, if no other source is available.
 Although not the best proxy for industry exposure data that one can imagine, it can easily be retrieved from the European statistical office.

-Joaquín, Olav and Laurent agreed to provide a short document describing which methodological elements of the work of the CAT WS for each recalibration should be documented, as documentation was identified to be key for the CAT WS's output and later replicability of results; EIOPA will separately check with Nicolas, whether he is able to join this group;
+Joaquín, Olav and Laurent agreed to provide a short document describing which methodological elements of the work of the CAT WS for each recalibration should be documented, as documentation was identified to be key for the CAT WS's output and later replicability of results; EIOPA will separately check with Nicolas, whether he is able to join this group [he has accepted, thanks to Nicolas and to the work stream];

 Feedback from IPC: